amrelshafei/goodlifefitnessautobooking/README.md

  - **Member login password**: Must be passed only when the stored login *cookies* are expired or when there are no stored *cookies* in the first place.
  - **Clubs**: Default club IDs are hardcoded inside the *program*.
 The chosen *clubs* can be changed by passing their IDs as integer values. *program* must at least have one club ID.
  - **Checkup interval**: Default checkup interval time is hardcoded inside the *program*.
 Checkups are executed 10 minutes (default) and a schedule is set for booking a workout if it's bookable during the checkup.
+ - **Captcha-required flag**: Default value is hardcoded inside the *program*.
+If the *program* requires a Captcha too execute API actions, you need to pass this parameter as true (default is false).
  - **Captcha wait interval**: Default Captcha wait interval time is hardcoded inside the *program*.
 If the *program* requires a Captcha too execute API actions, the *program* waits and checks if the Captcha token has been downloaded every 5 seconds (default).

 Sample commands for executing the *program*: